 Drag the Same Formula to other cells.

-From all the dates we want to know whether February has 29 days or not for that year, February is the second month, so the formula “Month” function should return 2.
-It will return 2 only when the Date function is correct that means if that year February has 28 days mean it will scroll to March 1st and will return 3, so the result of the Month formula will not match with the number 2.
+From all the dates, we want to know whether February has 29 days or not for that year; February is the second month, so the formula “Month” function should return 2.
+It will return 2 only when the Date function is correct; that means if that year February has 28 days, it will scroll to March 1st and return 3, so the result of the Month formula will not match with the number 2.

-Whenever February has 29 days it will return 2 which will match with the right-hand side 2 hence returns “True”.
+Whenever February has 29 days, it will return 2, which will match the right-hand side 2 and return “True”.

-This is one way otherwise we can find in different ways as below.
+This is one way; otherwise, we can find it differently, as below.

-1. Left-hand side calculates the date after the February 28 if it is equal to right-hand side 29 then it is a leap year.
+1. Left-hand side calculates the date after February 28; if it is equal to the right-hand side 29, then it is a leap year.

-2. Left-hand side calculates the date before March 1 if it is equal to right-hand side 29 then it is a leap year.
+2. Left-hand side calculates the date before March 1; if it is equal to the right-hand side 29, then it is a leap year.

 Things to Remember About YEAR Formula in Excel

-- Year formula is helpful when we require the details of a year alone from a large bunch of data.
+- The year formula is helpful when we require the details of a year alone from a large bunch of data.

-- If you want to use directly year function take the help of Date function and use, then you will not get any error.
+- If you want to use the year function directly, take the help of the Date function and use it, then you will not get any error.

-- Another way of using is, to convert the date into number format and use that number in the serial number to get the 4-digit year.
+- Another way of using it is to convert the date into number format and use that number in the serial number to get the 4-digit year.

-- If you took the year before 1900 you will get the error message #VALUE hence ensure you are using the YEAR function for the years after 1900.
+- If you took the year before 1900, you would get the error message #VALUE hence ensure you are using the YEAR function for the years after 1900.

-- Ensure the date format is correct because if you use a value greater than 12 in month place or greater than 31 in the day place it will throw an error.
+- Ensure the date format is correct because using a value greater than 12 in a month or greater than 31 in the day will throw an error.

-This is a guide to YEAR Formula in Excel.
-Here we discuss How to use YEAR Formula in Excel along with practical examples and downloadable excel template.
+This is a guide to the YEAR Formula in Excel.
+Here we discuss How to use the YEAR Formula in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –